-By working out what exactly is the weakness of your lift, you will then be able to adapt your training to help rectify the issues and add accessory movements to help bring up weak areas.
+There is an old saying “You are only as strong as the weakest part of your lift”.
+By working out what exactly are the weak areas of your lift, you will then be able to adapt your training program to correct the issues.

 Ask yourself the following questions?

-- What areas of weakness do you have in your set up?
-Are you set up correctly?
-Have you maximised your biomechanical positioning?
-Work on building up the consistency in your movement pattern.
-Remember that Rome was not built in a day and bench pressing is a skill.
-The more time you spend correcting and refining your technique, the faster you will progress your bench.
+- Are you set up correctly?
+Have you maximised your bio-mechanics?
+Work on building up the consistency in your set up and movement patterns.
+Remember that Rome was not built in a day and bench pressing is a skill set.
+The more time you spend correcting and refining your technique, the faster and safer you will progress your bench.

-- What equipment are you using?
+- Do you use bench press equipment?
 If you don’t, try investing in wrist wraps, foot wear, chalk and a belt.
 Equipment is designed to help you lift more effectively and safer.
 Lifting equipment helps you enhance stability.
 The stronger your base, the stronger and safer your lift is.